My Gridcoin experiment is done

 Sunday, July 12, 2020

-I tried my hand (very ineptly) at investing in bitcoin a while back.
+I tried my hand (very ineptly) at investing in Bitcoin a while back.
 My initial small investment doubled within a few days.
 I was stoked.
 I was ready to invest more.
 And then the bottom fell out of the market, and I got out while I was still above water (barely).
 I concluded that investing was not the way to go, but maybe if you could cheaply (like any of it is cheap) get a bitcoin mining computer, at least the coin you generated would be yours.
 But, having looked into it a bit, it is expensive to get into, and the price of bitcoin is still – whatever it is.
 You are buying something that doesn’t exist.
 What value could it have?

-Taking a bit of the uncertainty out of the equation, there is a new (to me anyway) BOINC manager site that allows you to merge your computer research CPU time with “mining” Gridcoin.
+Taking a bit of the uncertainty out of the equation, there is a new (to me anyway) BOINC project manager site that allows you to merge your computer research CPU time with “mining” Gridcoin.
 How does it work?
 Who knows.
 I only just found it and set it up (hopefully).

 I will let you know.

 I am skeptical.
-But, it doesn’t cost anything to find out.
+But it doesn’t cost anything to find out.
 And, I haven’t quit my day job.

 https://grcpool.com